emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         .. mps:specific::

-            Manual memory management can be used with :term:`pools
-            <pool>` such as :ref:`pool-mvff` via the functions
+            Manual memory management can be used with :term:`pools` such as :ref:`pool-mvff` via the functions
             :c:func:`mps_alloc` and :c:func:`mps_free`.

     mapped

         .. aka:: *committed*.

-        A range of :term:`virtual addresses <virtual address>` is said to be *mapped* (*committed* on Windows) if there is :term:`physical memory (2)` associated with the range.
+        A range of :term:`virtual addresses` is said to be *mapped* (*committed* on Windows) if there is :term:`physical memory (2)` associated with the range.